How do interest rates affect stock prices? The basics you need to know about the Fed, inflation, bonds, and bank rates.

 After the 2007 financial crisis, the US Federal Reserve began a program of buying short term bonds from banks.
 This was a departure from the Fed's traditional policy of setting interest rates.
-The result was a nice jolt to the stock market that's been shaken in 2015 by the thought that interest rates might rise again—though when rates did rise in December 2015, stocks went up.
-Who knows what 2016 will bring?.
+The result was a nice jolt to the stock market.

-All of this behavior suggests a more than casual relationship between interest rates and stock prices.
-Even for value investors this is an interesting dynamic; it affects what you should think about buying as an investment and why.
+All of this behavior suggests a strong relationship between interest rates and stock prices.
+Even for value investors this is an interesting dynamic; it affects the investments you consider.

 What is the Federal Funds Rate?